 Have you been diagnosed with functional dyspepsia and/or irritable bowel syndrome?
-Are you aged 18-59?
 If so, you may be able to take part in a research study to help better understand how non-invasive brain stimulation affects communication between the brain and the body.
-Involves up to 10 study sessions that can take up to 4 hours each.
+Involves no more than 10 study sessions that can take 2-3 hours each.
 Compensation is provided.

 Functional dyspepsia (sometimes known as indigestion) and irritable bowel syndrome are common digestive disorders.
 Symptoms of functional dyspepsia include upper belly pain, bloating, nausea, heartburn, and frequent burping.
 Irritable bowel syndrome often causes belly pain, cramping, bloating, and diarrhea or constipation.
 Although the cause of these disorders is unknown, some research suggests that communication between the brain and the digestive tract may play a role.